 These are the weaknesses of humans since we aren’t perfect beings.
 During the coronavirus pandemic, we’ve heard of some misinformation lingering in the air and making rounds on social media on how to cure it, prevent it, stop it, avoid its spread, etc. People wanna tell others what they heard over the TV but they misremember details.
 They tell their followers on social media what they saw from someone who saw it from someone who heard from yet another person but end up passing the wrong information.

 The Trump administration is denying the reality and the President shows that by his actions and words as well.
-Recently he made a remark that the US has tested 40 million people and 99% of the cases are not deadly at all.
+Recently, he made a remark that the US has tested 40 million people and 99% of the cases are not deadly at all.
 He makes it look like all is well but this isn’t the reality.
 The statistics are saying otherwise.
 The reality is that there are 130 thousand deaths, the highest in the world.
+This number keeps rising.